marcduiker/azure-functions-university/homework/durablefunctions/chaining/durable_sapapi_ts.md

-# Advanced Homework - Call SAP APIs in a Sequence
+# Durable Functions - Chaining Lesson Advanced Homework: Call SAP APIs in a Sequence (TypeScript)

 ## Goal 🎯

-The goal of this homework is the development of a durable function setup to interact with an SAP backend system.
+The goal of this homework assignment is the development of a Durable Function setup to interact with an SAP backend system.

 Assume the following scenario:
-Out function gets triggered via a purchase order create event that gives us an identifier for the order item.
+Our function gets triggered via a purchase order create event that gives us an identifier for the order item.
 We want to identify the material group texts used in the order item.
-To do we must call a down stream system.
+To do so we must call a down stream system.
 We cannot retrieve the text in one call but we first make a call to get the material group ID and with this result issue a second call in order to retrieve the desired texts.
 This represents a perfect scenario for a sequence of function calls.

 For this example we make use of a sandbox SAP system and the OData APIs available from there.
 To make the calls to the system a bit more convenient we make use of the [SAP Cloud SDK](https://community.sap.com/topics/cloud-sdk) that wraps the business objects in a virtual data model (VDM) and provides a fluent API to interact with the business object.

-The exercise i. e. the Activity Functions interact with an external API.
+The exercise i.e. the Activity Functions interact with an external API.
 This API is free to use and mimics an [SAP system](https://api.sap.com/package/SAPS4HANACloud?section=Artifacts).
 The only prerequisite is to register in order to get an API key.
 To get the free API keys to the sandbox system you must register yourself at the [API Business Hub](https://api.sap.com/) using the Log On button.

 ## Assignment

-Create a HTTP-triggered Durable Function consisting of two activities that need to be executed in sequence.
-The input parameters are
+Create an HTTP-triggered Durable Function consisting of two activities that need to be executed in sequence.
+The input parameters are:

 * the purchase order ID
 * the purchase order item ID